Skip to main content

 The closest stations to City of Petersburg are:

-• Union Street is 42 yards away, 1 min walk.
+• West Tabb Street And Union Street City Hall is 147 yards away, 2 min walk.

 • Petersburg Transportation Center is 284 yards away, 4 min walk.